Are you interested in selling Medicare Advantage plans successfully?

 LM: It’s all as-earned.
 Let’s just say they have ABC Company and you’re in AEP, which is the end of the year and you enroll them with a new carrier effective January 1.
 Well, your statement in February will have the January commissions.

-DD: Walk me through the process from start to finish for someone interested in selling Medicare Advantage successfully?
+DD: Walk me through the process from start to finish for someone interested in selling Medicare insurance successfully?

 LM: If I’m a final expense agent, I don’t know anything, I don’t have any Medicare contracts, but I am sold on doing this.